Skip to content

 Making a splash through digital channels

-The cast and creators were especially eager to share the film with their networks, so our digital marketing materials needed to be just as enthusiastic.
-We created a dedicated Instagram account, @HIVZero, featuring mini bios of each cast member and updates on the film’s premiere screening.
+The cast and creators were especially eager to share the films with their networks, so our digital marketing materials needed to be just as enthusiastic.
+We created a dedicated Instagram account, @HIVZero, featuring mini bios of each cast member and updates on film screenings.
 Email marketing efforts were particularly successful at driving site visitors, newsletter signups and premiere RSVPs.

 Setting the stage for a big night

-Who doesn’t want to strut the red carpet?
-HIV and the Journey Toward Zero deserved a Hollywood-style premiere, complete with posters, signage and a step-and-repeat photo area.
 The initial screening was held at Chicago’s Malcolm X. College, chosen for its neighborhood location and accessibility to the community.
 While we initially planned for 200 guests, our successful promotional efforts led to an at-capacity RSVP list of 400.
+Successive screenings were held at Chicago’s Harris Theater, Howard Brown Health, CALOR and South Side Help Center.